 You’ll hear the giggles first, followed by and the oohs and aahs.
 It was best to stop everything and run to the window because you never know how long they will stay and visit.
 Peeking out from behind the curtains was the best way because if they saw you, they would get self-conscious and walk away.
 It was so cute to see – the emotions were so genuine!

-I’m not talking about fairies, I’m talking about the people walking by.
+I’m not talking about fairies, I’m talking about the people walking by my garden.
+Lol!